Tyler Heineman Player Props: Pirates vs. White Sox

-After going 1-for-3 in his most recent game, Tyler Heineman and the Pittsburgh Pirates face the Chicago White Sox (who will start Mike Clevinger) at 6:35 PM ET on Saturday.
+Tyler Heineman is available when the Pittsburgh Pirates take on Michael Kopech and the Chicago White Sox at PNC Park Sunday at 1:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.
+In his most recent action (on April 9 against the Red Sox) he went 1-for-3.

 Tyler Heineman Game Info & Props vs. the White Sox